JUNQ and IPOD: Significance

 To maintain cellular homeostasis, the cellular quality control system must distinguish between folded and misfolded proteins.
 A misfolded protein will be recognized and tightly taken care of by either refolding or ubiquitination and proteasomal degradation.

 However, cellular increase of misfolded protein loads, due to various kinds of stresses (e.g. heat shock), may saturate and exhaust the quality control machinery.
 In such cases, degradation of misfolded proteins is unavailable, and a second line of active cellular defense mechanism must be executed: directing misfolded proteins to specific cellular sites.

 The JUNQ serves as such a sequestration site.
 It was shown that when the proteasome is impaired (e.g. by low expression levels of the proteasome subunit RPN11), ubiquitinated misfolded proteins are sorted into the JUNQ.
 Upon recovery from stress conditions (e.g. recovery from heat shock at a permissive temperature), misfolded proteins that accumulate in the JUNQ may be either refolded by the cellular chaperone machinery, or degraded by the 26S proteasome.
 Thus, the sequestration of a protein to the JUNQ is reversible.

 Properties

-The JUNQ is a non- membrane bound cellular site located in a margin of the nucleus, in close proximity to the endoplasmic reticulum.
+The JUNQ is a non- membrane bound cellular site located in a margin of the nucleus, near the endoplasmic reticulum.
 FRAP and FLIP assays revealed that proteins in the JUNQ are soluble and exchange with the cytosol, suggesting that the JUNQ has a dynamic structure.

 Delivery to the JUNQ depends on molecular chaperones and co-chaperones and on the actin cytoskeleton.
 Misfolded proteins must be ubiquitinated to be sorted to the JUNQ.
 If ubiquitination is blocked, a misfolded protein will be directed to the IPOD inclusion.
 Misfolded protein accumulation recruits 26S proteasomes to the JUNQ.